 The bonds of friendship formed during boarding days often last throughout life.
-Students develop future relationships with others, younger and older than themselves. make known any special needs, and make contact with Hostel staff at any time.
+Students develop future relationships with others, younger and older than themselves. our students' faith, academic potential, leadership, sporting and cultural excellence.
+We focus on a safe and inclusive environment, supported in brotherhood, preparing students for the ever changing world.